AerialTechnologies/docker-vernemq/README.md

     task "mqtt" {
       driver = "docker"
       config {
-        # Vecause of the autodiscovery, name and IP, we use host networking (we get the same kidn of routing than clusterIP in Kubernetes)
+        # Because of the autodiscovery, name and IP, we use host networking
+        # (we get the same kind of routing than clusterIP in Kubernetes)
         network_mode = "host"

         port_map {
           epmd                = 4369